 - pretzels – break up some pretzel pieces for a sweet and salty mix.

-More holiday treat recipes
+More holiday dessert recipes

 Homemade Caramel Popcorn